jnweiger/inkscape-round-corners/README.md

-# inkscape-round-corners
+# Inkscape extension: Round Corners
-An inkscape 1.0 extension to apply a radius to sharp corners of a path.
+Apply a radius to sharp corners of a path.
+The extension is written for inkscape 1.0.1, but should also work with 0.92.4

+## Usage
 The screenshot below demonstrates the usage.<br>
 In the upper path, select the top left and bottom left corner (shown in blue).<br>
 Run "Rounded Corners" from "Extensions" -> "Modify Path".<br>